EDUCBA Logo

 1. Lambda Expression

-Lambda expression is an anonymous function(a function without a name) that helps in writing code in a certain functional style.
-Single Abstract Method (SAM) can be implemented in a clear and concise way by using an expression.
-Since data can be iterated, filtered and extracted, it is very helpful, especially in the collection library.
+The lambda expression is an anonymous function(a function without a name) that helps write code in a certain functional style.
+Using an expression to implement the Single Abstract Method (SAM) can result in clear and concise code.
+Since data can be iterated, filtered, and extracted, it is helpful, especially in the collection library.
 Lambda expression also helps in reducing the complexity of code.
 Below is the syntax of a lambda expression:

 Syntax: